War in Ukraine: Support for children and families

 What’s happening in Ukraine?

 Ukraine’s children are paying an extraordinary price in lives lost and upended.
 The war has resulted in death, injuries and mass displacement, with millions of people forced to flee their homes.
-Some children have fled alone, increasing their exposure to abuse, sexual exploitation, and human trafficking.
 Children are being robbed of their childhoods, of time with friends and family, of a peaceful life.
 They bear invisible scars and trauma that may take a lifetime to heal.

 The war has caused significant damage to vital infrastructure, severely impacting access to electricity, heating, water and telecommunications.
 Families’ incomes and access to services have been decimated.
 Pre-schools, primary and secondary schools have been damaged or destroyed by bombing and shelling, disrupting the education of Ukraine’s children, with potentially lifelong consequences.
 The upheaval of war has created a particularly challenging situation for displaced children, those living in institutions, and children with disabilities.